-With these few little tips and tricks we’ll have you dishing those vows out like the modern day Casanova that you are.
+With these few tips and tricks, we’ll have you dishing those vows out like you were born to do this.

 Sit down… just the two of you.